-Intentional Impact®, LLC (“Intentional Impact”, “Company”, “we” or “us”), an Illinois limited liability company, respects the privacy concerns of the users of its websites, intentionalimpact.com and www.intentionalimpact.biz, and the services provided therein (the “Site”).
+Intentional Impact TM (“Intentional Impact”, “Company”, “we” or “us”), respects the privacy concerns of the users of its websites, intentionalimpact.com and www.intentionalimpact.biz, and the services provided therein (the “Site”).
 The Company thus provides this privacy statement to explain what information is gathered during a visit to the Site and how such information may be used.

 Company provides leadership development, training, consulting and coaching.
 We have online products and write leadership content that people (our “Clients”) can use to improve their leadership skills and culture (our “Services”).